 Bear in mind that bleeding, which won’t stop under any cases is recognized as a medical emergency.
 If you or somebody you know have encountered bleeding, which can’t be controlled by at-home first-aid methods, like applying pressure to the area, ask for immediate assistance.

-How to Prevent Low Platelet?
+How to Prevent Low Platelets?

 If you have mild thrombocytopenia, you might be able to increase your platelet count through supplement and diet.
 Nevertheless, if you have a low platelet count, you tend to require medical treatment to prevent any complications.